 Ford House Museum

 Delve into the history of Mendocino with a visit to the Ford House Museum.
-Based on Main Street in Mendocino, this historic home was built in 1854 for lumber industry magnate Jerome B. Ford.
+Based on Main Street, this historic home was built in 1854 for lumber industry magnate Jerome B. Ford.
 The businessman was a central figure in the early development of Mendocino.

 Get transported back to the 1800s as you wander around the exhibits at the Ford House Museum.
-Marvel at a model replica of the city in the circa 1890s and learn what life was like in Mendocino a century ago.
+Marvel at a model replica of the city circa 1890s and learn about life in Mendocino from a century ago.
 Fascinating displays of artifacts and objects detail the history of the coastal village and the townsfolk that made it their home.

 The Ford House Museum also acts as the Mendocino Visitor Center.
 You’ll find a wealth of information about the town, including things to see & do, local events, and seasonal attractions.